cjmontgom/coaching-site/README.md

-- make colour band position absolute and sort that again
-- make WELCOME align with body underneath

 - add @media rules to avoid header moving left on phone screen
 - have all widths as percentages which go up as screen size goes down